-The switch that you use for connecting HA heartbeat interfaces does not have to support IEEE 802.1ad (also known as Q-in-Q, double-tagging), but the switch should be able to forward the double-tagged frames.
-Fortinet recommends avoiding switches that strip out the inner tag.
+The switch that you use for connecting HA heartbeat interfaces does not have to support IEEE 802.1ad (also known as Q-in-Q, double-tagging).
+But the switch should be able to forward the double-tagged frames.
+Some switches will strip out the inner tag and Fortinet recommends avoiding these switches.
 FortiSwitch D and E series can correctly forward double-tagged frames.